tedneward/Azgaarnoth/Classes/Cleric.md

 17th| 4 or lower

 ## Blessed Strikes
-*8th-level cleric feature; replaces Divine Strike or Potent Spellcasting from Divine Domain features*
+*8th-level cleric feature*

 You are blessed with divine might in battle.
 When a creature takes damage from one of your spells or weapon attacks, you can also deal 1d8 radiant damage to that creature.
 Once you deal this damage, you can’t use this feature again until the start of your next turn.

 ## Divine Intervention
+*10th-level cleric feature*

-Beginning at 10th level, you can call on your deity to intervene on your behalf when your need is great.
+You can call on your deity to intervene on your behalf when your need is great.

 Imploring your deity's aid requires you to use your action.
 Describe the assistance you seek, and roll percentile dice.
 If you roll a number equal to or lower than your cleric level, your deity intervenes.
 The DM chooses the nature of the intervention; the effect of any cleric spell or cleric domain spell would be appropriate.
 If your deity intervenes, you can't use this feature again for 7 days.
 Otherwise, you can use it again after you finish a long rest.